 Inogen Portable Oxygen Concentrators: Devices and Pricing

 Your doctor has prescribed supplemental oxygen, but you’re not sure where to start.
 Oxygen tanks may have lower up-front costs and come in smaller sizes, but oxygen concentrators don’t need to be refilled, are less flammable, and can be used for up to 12 hours.
-Of course, there’s a higher initial cost, but they’ll be cheaper in the short-term, as oxygen concentrators last up to 1,500 hours, according to Inogen.
+Of course, there’s a higher initial cost, but they’ll be cheaper in the short-term, as oxygen concentrators can last an estimated four to seven years.1

-Inogen revolutionized older adult respiratory care in 2001 when it introduced the first-ever portable oxygen concentrator that did not require refills.
+U.S.-based Inogen revolutionized older adult respiratory care in 2001 with the introduction of the first-ever portable oxygen concentrator that did not require refills.
 Instead, the machine purified oxygen from its surrounding environment, eliminating the need for bulky oxygen tanks.
-More than 20 years later, Inogen continues to give people who use oxygen therapy the confidence, freedom, and independence of an active lifestyle.
+More than 20 years later, Inogen continues to give people who use oxygen therapy the confidence, freedom, and independence to lead active lifestyles.

 In this rundown, I’ll provide a thorough overview of Inogen, including its systems, how they function, what they cost, and their overall value.
 Let’s take a closer look.